Frequently Asked Questions

 • What is Reasonable Accommodation?

-Reasonable Accommodation is any adjustment to a work environment or job that allows a qualified worker to perform the essential functions of the job in question.
-Employers must offer reasonable accommodations to employees with disabilities (for example, providing a TDD telephone to an employee with a hearing impairment) as long as those accommodations do not create an undue burden for the employer.
+Reasonable Accommodation is any adjustment to a work environment or job that allows a qualified worker to perform the essential functions of their job.
+Employers must review the employees' work limitations to determine whether they have the ability to offer reasonable accommodations to employees with disabilities (for example, providing a TDD telephone to an employee with a hearing impairment) as long as those accommodations do not create an undue burden for the employer.

 • What is an Essential Function?